A modern classic

 A journeyman's day in the sun.
 In a tour match against India in Southampton, Hampshire's Kevan James took four wickets in four balls - and then scored a century.
 He is still the only man to do so in a first-class match.

 The day Darren Gough bustled into Test cricket.
 He'd been a spectator on the first day of the third Test against New Zealand at Old Trafford, but on the second Gough puffed out his chest and immediately had a huge impact.
 At first it was with the bat.
 Coming to the crease after England had crawled to 235 for 7, he cracked ten fours in a quickfire 65 and injected some life in the match in the process.
 Wisden Cricket Monthly said that "Gough carried on as if he played in these matches every Saturday afternoon".
 Then came his day job.
 Mark Greatbatch was bounced out fifth ball, and soon after, Stephen Fleming was caught behind.
 Gough ended with first-innings figures of 4 for 47, and a star was born.

-Aged just 16 years 352 days, Khalid Hassan made his Test debut for Pakistan against England at Trent Bridge.
-At the time Hassan was the youngest Test cricketer, but he has since been left behind by a series of younger men.
-Hassan does have one (unwanted) record: as a one-cap wonder, his last day of Test cricket came at the tender age of 16 years 356 days.
+Aged just 16 years 352 days, Khalid Hasan made his Test debut for Pakistan against England at Trent Bridge.
+At the time Hasan was the youngest Test cricketer, but he has since been left behind by a series of younger men.
+Hasan does have one (unwanted) record: as a one-cap wonder, his last day of Test cricket came at the tender age of 16 years 356 days.